Egypt • UNESCO World Heritage Site

 Criterion (iii): Testimony to cultural tradition

-Memphis and its necropolis provide exceptional testimony to ancient Egyptian civilisation during the Old and Middle Kingdoms, representing the world's first major stone buildings through pyramid complexes demonstrating pharaonic power, religious beliefs about afterlife, and sophisticated administrative capabilities sustaining vast construction projects.
+Memphis and its necropolis provide exceptional testimony to ancient Egyptian civilization during the Old and Middle Kingdoms, representing the world's first major stone buildings through pyramid complexes demonstrating pharaonic power, religious beliefs about afterlife, and sophisticated administrative capabilities sustaining vast construction projects.

 VI